Ice Climbing Day – Brenta Dolomites & Adamello

 Highlights

-- Practical coaching while climbing: footwork, swing placement and small habits that make ice feel easier.
+- Practical coaching while climbing: footwork, tool placement and small adjustments that make a real difference.

 Overview